-Trusts do not benefit from a special regime on successions matters.
-So, following Portuguese general rules on succession, only half or one third of the heritage may be available to other individuals/entities, as trusts, since the remaining is reserved to the legal heirs of the deceased.
+Trusts do not benefit from a special regime on succession matters.

+So, following Portuguese general rules on succession, only half or one third of the heritage may be available to other individuals/ entities as trusts, since the remainder is reserved for the legal heirs of the deceased.

-These rules that limit the free disposition of the assets comprising the inheritance will also be applicable to foreign trusts incorporated by those settlors resident in Portugal at the time of their death (e.g. those who have not opted, under the Regulation 650/2012 provisions, for the law of nationality).
+These rules that limit the free disposition of assets comprising the inheritance will also be applicable to foreign trusts incorporated by those settlors resident in Portugal at the time of their death (e.g. those who have not opted, under the Regulation 650/2012 provisions, for the law of nationality).